Olympics gold: Rower Heather Stanning 'overjoyed'

 "Soldiers from 32nd Regiment Royal Artillery were thrilled to watch the race from their bases in Afghanistan, while their friends and families watched it here in the UK.

 "I am sure that they have been inspired by her performance and we look forward to welcoming her back to the Regiment later this year.
-I know that she is keen to deploy with her soldiers to Helmand in 2013."'No surprise'
+I know that she is keen to deploy with her soldiers to Helmand in 2013."

 Simon Reid, Gordonstoun's principal, said: "Both Heather and Zara have achieved at the highest level in their chosen sport and I am immensely proud of them.